For responsible Metal Detecting in England and Wales

-3. You are strongly recommended to join a metal detecting club or association that encourages co-operation and responsive exchanges with other responsible heritage groups.
+3. We strongly recommended you join a metal detecting club or association that encourages co-operation and responsive exchanges with other responsible heritage groups.
 Details of metal detecting organisations can be found at www.ncmd.co.uk / www.fid. newbury.net.

-6. Minimising any ground disturbance through the use of suitable tools and by reinstating any excavated material as neatly as possible.
+6. Minimising any ground disturbance using suitable tools and by reinstating any excavated material as neatly as possible.
 Endeavour not to damage stratified archaeological deposits.

 8. Respecting the Country Code (leave gates and property as you find them and do not damage crops, frighten animals, or disturb ground nesting birds, and dispose properly of litter: see www.countrysideaccess.gov.uk).

 After you have been metaL-detecting:

 9. Reporting any finds to the relevant landowner/occupier; and (with the agreement of the landowner/occupier) to the Portable Antiquities Scheme, so the information can pass into the local Historic Environment Record.
 Both the Country Land and Business Association (www.cla.org.uk) and the National Farmers Union (www.nfuonline.com) support the reporting of finds.
 Details of your local Finds Liaison Officer can be found at www.finds. org.uk, e-mail [email protected] or phone 020 7323 8611.

 10. Abiding by the provisions of the Treasure Act and Treasure Act Code of Practice (www. finds.org.uk), wreck law (www.mcga.gov.uk) and export licensing (www.mla.gov.uk).
 If you need advice your local Finds Liaison Officer will be able to help you.